eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

 - Name of team member 3, etc.

 ### Legal Structure
-- **Registered Legal Entity:** Name of your registered legal entity. (e.g. Greymass, Inc.)
+- **Registered Legal Entity:** Nelson I. Amaro DBA Mutual Marketing
-- **Registered Address:** Address of your registered legal entity.
-Please keep it in a single line. (e.g. 123 Main Street, London LK1 234, UK)
+- **Registered Address:** 6675 Pine Creek Dr, Brownsville, Tx, 78526, USA

 ### Team Experience

-> Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
-For research-related grants, references to past publications and projects in a related domain are helpful.
-If you applied for a Pomelo grant in the past, please be sure you listed them in the section above and mention them in detail in this section.

-> If anyone on your team has applied for a grant at the EOS Network Foundation previously, please list the name of the project and legal entity here.
+Our team has been doing chatbot development for more than 2 years for different clients in different niches.
+Restaurants, lawyers, musicians, massive festival events.
+We applied for Pomelo season 1 and re applied for Pomelo season 3 looking to develop a chatbot for the EOS ecosystem using our past experience to develop the most powerful chatbot for the EOS network.

 ### Team Org Repos